delaneyfogarty/hide-and-seek-from-scratch-/README.md

   - What arrays might you need?
   - What needs to live in a persistence layer?
 - Is there some state we need to initialize?
-- Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be resused?)
+- Ask: should any of this work be abstracted into functions? (i.e., is the work complicated? can it be reused?)

 ## My Plan

 1.)
-Make a wireframe with HTML elements I will need - header, footer, divs, buttons, imgs.
+Make a wire frame with HTML elements I will need - header, footer, divs, buttons, images.
 2.)
-Draw and save 'cup' imgs in assets folder.
+Draw and save 'cup' images in assets folder.
 3.)
 Make the 'skeleton' of elements in HTML & ACP.
 4.)
 Establish DOM elements in JS - cup buttons, containers, and total guesses, losses, and wins; use getElementById.
 5.)
 ACP.
 6.)
-Set/let state (what is going to change?) - correctGuessses & totalGuesses.
+Set/let state (what is going to change?) - correctGuesses & totalGuesses.
 7.)
 ACP.
 8.)
 Create handleGuess function that increments total guesses when a button is clicked and generates a # between 1-3.
 9.)
 ACP.